scrubbbbs/cbird/readme.md

 - Video view: fix issues with unequal frame rates
 - Video view: export the aligned pair to Kdenlive
 - Speedups: video compare view, differences image, `-group-by`

+[^1]: OpenCV search tree only partially cached on disk, slow to start
+[^2]: Color search lacks a search tree, not suitable for large sets